datocms/gatsby-source-datocms/README.md

 Source plugin for pulling models and records into Gatsby from DatoCMS administrative areas.
 It creates links between records so they can be queried in Gatsby using GraphQL.

+NOTE: If you want to use this plugin with Gatsby v2, please add the `gatsby-source-datocms@next` package!

 ## Table of Contents

 * [Install](#install)